Search This Blog

 1. "a mistaken belief in consent meant that the defendant lacked mens rea"

 When assessing Ross as a reliable witness, the starting point should be imagining that he was innocent of rape.
 That is the legal position.
 Innocent until proven guilty!
 A finding of guilt would be by assessment of the information available and the likelihood that 'beyond all reasonable doubt' Ross did not initiate and force sex on Elizabeth without her consent.
 Since the burden of proof is so high due to the criminal standard of proof, it is reported in the UK that in respect of rape, only 1% of reported rape cases lead to a conviction.
 However that 1% statistic is based on the alleged perpetrator's absolute denial of non consensual sex.
-On the matter of whether Ross Poldark is guilty of rape, the problem for him is that irrespective of a moral understanding of rape and in light of his very own understanding, as a starting point Ross essentially admits the two elements that are required to meet the test for a crime being committed and specifically in his case, the crime of rape.
+On the matter of whether Ross Poldark is guilty of rape, the problem for him is that irrespective of a moral understanding of rape and in light of his very own understanding (as referred to above), as a starting point Ross essentially admits the two elements that are required to meet the test for a crime being committed and specifically in his case, the crime of rape.

 The two elements to be criminally guilty of rape are the guilty mind for the crime (Mens Rea) and the guilty act (Actus Reus).
 Ross unequivocally makes

-"I took her against her will-"
+Ross Poldark: "I took her against her will-"

 Indeed, the essence of Ross's case which works against him is as he said it.
 This is that he initially took Elizabeth knowing that this was against her will.
 Whilst there are avenues to introduce other distracting and derailing ideas, as discussed below, that is the key point.
-This is that, at the time of the 'taking', Ross as he himself described it so, knew it was against Elizabeth's will and she had not given or expressed her consent to this.
+This is that, at the time of the 'taking', Ross as he himself described it so, knew it was against Elizabeth's will and that she had not given or clearly expressed her consent to this.

-Angry ross Poldark throws Elizabeth on the bed where they kiss in the adaptation twist on the rape scene of season 2 episode 8
+Angry Ross Poldark throws Elizabeth on the bed where they kiss in the adaptation twist on the rape scene of season 2 episode 8

 Adaption fiction from the last adaptation since this does not depict